Everton's Richarlison set for Tottenham move

 Brazil international Richarlison is set for a medical at Tottenham after Spurs agreed a deal to sign the forward from Everton.

-The move will be worth more than £50m but there are minor issues to be ironed out around the exact fee.
+The move will be worth more than £50m but there are some minor issues to be finalised over the exact fee.

 Personal terms have been agreed with Richarlison and, barring any unexpected issues, the transfer should be concluded on Thursday.